Davidescion/i3config/README.md

 # i3config
 my shitty configs
-PLEASE DO NOT USE THEM AS IS
+IF YOU WANT TO USE EM AS IS DUMP EVERYTHING IN ~/.i3